 - Managing stress.
 Try relaxation activities, such as meditation and deep breathing; stay physically active; and spend time with family and friends.

 - Avoiding tobacco.
 If you smoke, quit.
 Ask your doctor about resources to help you quit smoking.
 Joining a support group may be helpful.

-For women with heart valve disease, it's important to talk with your doctor before you become pregnant.
-Your doctor can discuss with you which medications you can safely take, and whether you may need a procedure to treat your valve condition prior to pregnancy.
+For women with heart valve disease, talk with your doctor before you become pregnant.
+Your doctor can discuss with you which medications you can safely take, and whether you need a procedure to treat your valve condition before pregnancy.

 You'll likely require close monitoring by your doctor during pregnancy.
-If you have a severe valve condition, your doctor may recommend that you avoid pregnancy to reduce the risk of complications.
+If you have a severe valve condition, your doctor might recommend against pregnancy to reduce the risk of complications.